Four businesspeople looking at a laptop

 • Hybrid and remote work options

-• Flexible hours (e.g. start and end time adjustments)
+• Flexible hours and start/end time adjustments

 • Compressed work weeks or part-time roles

-• Output or performance-based setups
+• Output-based and performance-based setups

 Invest in Professional Development

-Professional development unites all working generations, especially in advertising.
-While interpretations of growth differ, everyone values opportunities to learn and improve skills.
+Professional development opportunities unite all working generations, especially in advertising.
+While each generation interprets growth differently, everyone values the chance to learn and improve.
+Offer diverse learning opportunities like:

 • Technical skills workshops